Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/math.rst

 we subtract a half, which shifts everything over.
 The round() function then makes that range 0 to 5.
 We then divide by 5 to get back a range of numbers between 0 and 1 which can then be combined back with the other color channels.
-Thus, you get the function

-.. math:: f(x, n) = round(x × n - 0.5)/ (n - 1)

-where n is the number of possible output values, and *x* is the input pixel color and f(*x*, *n*) is the output value.
+Thus, you get the function :math:`f(x, n) = round(x × n - 0.5)/ (n - 1)` where "n" is the number of possible output values, and *x* is the input pixel color and :math:`f(x, n)` is the output value.
 There is only one slight problem, and that is for the value exactly equal to 1, the formula result is 1.2, which is an invalid value.
 This is because the round function is actually a roundup function, and exactly 5.5 is rounded up to 6.
 So, by subtracting 0.501, we compensate and thus 5.
 499 is rounded to 5.
 At the other end of the spectrum, pure black, or 0, when 0.501 subtracted, rounds up to 0 since the Round() function does not return a negative number.

 Sometimes using a spreadsheet can help you figure out how to put these nodes together to get the result that you want.
-Stepping you through the formula for *n* = 6 and *x* = 0.70, locate the line on the spreadsheet that has the 8-bit value 179 and R value 0.7.
+Stepping you through the formula for :math:`n = 6 and x = 0.70`, locate the line on the spreadsheet that has the 8-bit value 179 and R value 0.7.
 Multiplying by 6 gives 4.2 .
 Subtracting 1/2 gives 3.7, which rounds up to
 4.4 divided by 5 = 0.8.
 Thus, f(0.7, 6) = 0.8 or an 8-bit value of 204.